RaviTambade/TFLdotNET/taghelper.md

 ## Characteristics of Tag Helpers in ASP.NET Core MVC
-- HTML-like Syntax: Tag Helpers use an HTML-like syntax that is familiar to web developers, making it easier to understand and work with.
+- <b>HTML-like Syntax</b>: Tag Helpers use an HTML-like syntax that is familiar to web developers, making it easier to understand and work with.
-- Separation of Concerns: Tag Helpers help separate UI logic from markup, promoting a cleaner and more organized codebase.
+- <b>Separation of Concerns</b>: Tag Helpers help separate UI logic from markup, promoting a cleaner and more organized codebase.
-- Reusability: Custom Tag Helpers can encapsulate complex UI components and behaviors, making them reusable across multiple views.
+- <b>Reusability</b>: Custom Tag Helpers can encapsulate complex UI components and behaviors, making them reusable across multiple views.
-- Intuitive Integration: Tag Helpers naturally integrate server-side logic into your markup, making the code more readable and coherent.
+- <b>Intuitive Integration</b>: Tag Helpers naturally integrate server-side logic into your markup, making the code more readable and coherent.
-- Encapsulation of Complexity: Complex server-side logic and conditional rendering can be encapsulated within Tag Helpers, making your views cleaner and more maintainable.
+- <b>Encapsulation of Complexity</b>: Complex server-side logic and conditional rendering can be encapsulated within Tag Helpers, making your views cleaner and more maintainable.
-- IDE Support: Tag Helpers provide better IntelliSense and tooling support in modern development environments.
+- <b>IDE Support</b>: Tag Helpers provide better IntelliSense and tooling support in modern development environments.

 ## Types of Tag Helpers